christian-posta/ceposta-devops-ose/docs/set-up-docker.md

 You may need to log back into your shell session (as I don't know how to get the usermod to kick in without doing.. any suggestions?)

-Now you can install from the yum repos:

-    sudo yum -y install docker-io
-    sudo chkconfig docker on
-    sudo service docker start

 ## iptables firewall